dsj96/peft/README.md

 - Additionally, when I reduce the data size.
 Fineturn model on train data `opus9_select_train_labse_dev_tst_add_task`. and run it on  4 V100 or 8 V100.
 I met the `CUDA out of memory` problem.

 ## log file
-some failed config file and log report are in `ds_zero3_config` directionary.
+some failed config file and log report are in the `error_log` directionary.

 ## Most Confused
 The main difference is the ```data size```.
 Is it a matter of data size?